Streaming Overview

 const testAgent = mastra.getAgent("testAgent");

-const networkStream = await testAgent.network("Research dolphins then write a report");
+const networkStream = await testAgent.network(

 for await (const chunk of networkStream) {